-The ecosystem services available to humans at the Project site are limited, primarily due to the lack of land users, lack of extensive vegetation, or other ecological features that are commonly used to derive benefits.
+The ecosystem services available to (and in use by) humans at the Project site are limited, primarily due to the lack of land users, lack of extensive vegetation, or other ecological features that are commonly used to derive benefits.
+The consultation questionnaire (ref.
+Appendix A) included a question (#2) that was targeted towards identifying provision and benefits of ecosystem services to people on or close to the site.
+The responses provided by all four herders specified that there are not specific derived benefits from the site to these herders.

-Based on the site observations and details provided in sections above, the habitat is considered to be of low to no grazing importance for herders that would potentially use the site due to the lack of substantial vegetation.
+Based on the site observations and details provided in sections above, the habitat is considered to be of moderate grazing importance due to the lack of substantial vegetation, however all herders had mentioned that they are already planning to move further afield areas for grazing as it is in better quality.